 In Greek mythology, Zeus was horrified at the depravity of a man who sacrificed his son to the gods.
 In response he sent a flood that washed away everything in its path.
-Deucalion, son of Prometheus, and his wife were saved when they, with the help of Deucalion’s father, built a chest (a box) that they could float on.
+Deucalion and his wife were saved when they built a chest (a box) that they could float on, with the help of Deucalion’s father, Prometheus.

 The Epic of Gilgamesh

-In the Epic of Gilgamesh, Utanapishtim, is asked by the god, Enki, to abandon all his earthly possessions and build a boat that his wife, his family, and a few craftsmen from their town along with animals and grains, would board to save themselves from a flood that was coming.
-As the flood waters were receding Utanapishtim sends out a dove, then a swallow, and finally a raven to see if the waters are down enough for the people to get out of the boat.
+In the Epic of Gilgamesh, Utanapishtim, is asked by the god, Enki, to abandon all his earthly possessions and build a boat that his wife, his family, and a few craftsmen from their town (along with animals and grains) would board to save themselves from a flood that was coming.
+As the flood waters were receding, Utanapishtim sends out a dove, then a swallow, and finally a raven to see if the waters were down enough for the people to get out of the boat.

 Comparison of Worldwide Floods

 To see a comparison and different viewpoints on the story of the flood in the Bible and the story of the flood in the Epic of Gilgamesh visit here.
 Then discuss your ideas with your children.
 Discuss what you believe and why.

 You might want to tell these flood stories on the bank of a lake or river so you can discuss and imagine together what it would be like to have the water rise up and over all of the land on the earth.

 Have the kids make a Noah’s Ark craft.

 - We don’t have to believe what others believe in order to respect them.
 Discuss this with your kids.